Hamilton Senior Center activities

 Men’s Bereavement Breakfast

-Marcus Daly Hospice sponsors a Men’s Bereavement Support Breakfast on the second and fourth Friday of each month at 9 a.m. in the Marcus Daly Hospice Dining Room.
-This breakfast creates a special opportunity for men coping with the death of a spouse or loved one to gather and share their journey of healing.
-Informal discussions are led by a trained Bereavement Facilitator and address such issues as dealing with grief, loneliness, forming new relationships, single parenting.
-A donation of $3.00 is appreciated for the meal.
-For more information call Marcus Daly Bereavement Coordinator at 363-6503.
+Marcus Daly Hospice sponsors a monthly Men’s Bereavement Support Breakfast on the second and fourth Friday of each month at 9 a.m. in the Marcus Daly Hospice Dining Room.
+This is a special opportunity for men coping with the loss of a spouse or loved one to gather and share their journey of healing.
+Informal discussions are led by a trained Bereavement Facilitator and cover topics such as, embracing our grief, personal growth, forming new relationships, and more.
+Interested parties can contact Cathy Palmer, MFT, Marcus Daly Hospice Bereavement Coordinator at 363-6503.
+A donation of $3.00 for breakfast is greatly appreciated.

 Bitterroot Moms Club